2024

 What is the Behaviorally Anchored Rating Scale? – Definition of BARS

 The Behaviorally Anchored Rating Scale rating scale uses “statements” of behavior instead of general adjectives on regular or graphic rating scales.
-With the BARS technique, an employee’s performance is evaluated against particular instances of conduct and performance dimensions rated numerically to gather data on the employee’s performance.
+With the BARS technique, an employee’s performance is evaluated against particular instances of conduct, and performance dimensions are rated numerically to gather data on the employee’s performance.

 Behaviorally Anchored Rating Scale Examples

-For now, let’s take a look at some instances of the BARS system.
+For now, let’s look at some instances of the BARS system.

 Customer Service Representative